 Carbon Performance alignment of companies in the Imperial Oil sector with the Paris agreement benchmarks.

 The company has not disclosed an emissions intensity that TPI can use to assess current and/or future Carbon Performance.
 The carbon intensity has been (re-)calculated according to TPI methodology.
-The company’s target covers a subset of Scope 1, 2 and 3 (use of sold products) emissions.
+The company's target covers a subset of Scope 1, 2 and 3 (use of sold products) emissions.
 The emissions intensities of all emissions not covered by the target are assumed to remain constant from the level of the latest disclosure.
+When interpreting TPI Carbon Performance data, it is important to bear in mind that climate science shows temperature change is proportional to cumulative absolute CO2 emissions.